LakerRobotics/FRC2019DeepSpace/README.md

 Team 5053 starts the 2019 FRC season with no experienced programmers.
 We will be developing a command robot using the FRC Robot Builder and FRC VS Code provided by WPILib.

 ## IMPORTANT DEVELOPMENT NOTES
-If you use robot builder and export java, you must modify the following files:
+If you use robot builder and export java, you must modify the following files
-     clawOpenAndEjectCargo.java (comment out the auto-generated add commands) cmdGroundPickupGroup.java (comment out the auto-generated add commands) cmdHatchHumanPlayer.java (comment out the auto-generated add command for operateArm) cmdRocketHigh.java (comment out the auto-generated add command for operateArm) operateArm.java (comment out the auto-generated add commands) OI.java (comment out auto-generated buttons for setupRobotVariables)

 ## Development